phip1611/spectrum-analyzer/README.md

 # This works since Rust 1.51 (stable)
 resolver = "2"

-# by default feature "rustfft-complex" is used
+# by default feature "microfft-real" is used
 spectrum-analyzer = "<latest>"
-# or any of the other features/FFT implementations; see module documentation for more information about them
-spectrum-analyzer = { version = "<latest>", default-features = false, features = "microfft-complex" }
 ```

 ### your_binary.rs